Homemade Detoxing Lemon Ginger Tea Recipe is the perfect way to drink something both delicious and good for you at the same time.

 When to drink lemon ginger tea?

-Is lemon ginger tea good for sleep?
+Is ginger lemon tea good for sleep?

-Ginger helps aid your body with digestion, so drinking a mug of lemon ginger tea will help get you a good night’s sleep.
+Ginger helps your body with digestion, so drinking a mug of lemon ginger tea will help get you a good night’s sleep.

-Is lemon ginger tea good for colds?
+Is ginger lemon tea good for colds?

 Can lemon ginger tea help you lose weight?

-Ginger helps stoke your metabolism for fat burning and aids in digestion.
+Ginger helps stoke your metabolism for fat-burning and aids in digestion.

 The combination of lemon juice and fresh ginger helps detox the body and will help aid in weight loss.